-Note: Reflects applications awarded tax credits as of December 11, 2020 Source: Iowa Department of Revenue CACTAS Award Database
+Note: Reflects applications awarded tax credits as of December 16, 2021

+Source: Iowa Department of Revenue CACTAS Award Database

 The maximum award for a residential installation was \$3,000 for calendar years 2012 and 2013; the maximum is \$5,000 for 2014 and later.
 The maximum award for a business installation was \$15,000 in 2012 and 2013; the maximum is \$20,000 in 2014 and later.
 On average, a higher percentage of residential awards are awarded the maximum tax credit (see Table 2).
-Since 2014 when the maximum tax credit limits were increased, on average, almost 28 percent of residential awards were awarded the maximum amount of tax credits, while less than 17 percent of business installations were awarded the maximum tax credit.
+Since 2014 when the maximum tax credit limits were increased, on average, nearly 27 percent of residential awards were awarded the maximum amount of tax credits, while less than 17 percent of business installations have been awarded the maximum tax credit.
 During the 2014 application year, IDR began collecting the total kilowatt capacity (KW) of each installed solar energy system.
 Of the tax credits awarded the maximum amount, the capacity of systems for business installations have increased over the last four years.
-However, in the most recent year the capacity of installed residential systems decreased slightly from the previous year.
-The average installation costs of residential systems have remained generally steady since 2017, although there is a bit of a downward trend.
-The average installation cost of business installations was relatively steady between 2017 and 2019, however increased over 33 percent from 2019 to 2020.
+However, in 2020 the capacity of installed residential systems decreased slightly from the previous year, but increased again in 2021.
+The average installation costs of residential systems have remained generally steady since 2017, although there has been a bit of an upward trend.
+The average installation cost of business installations was relatively steady between 2017 and 2019, but increased over